2023 is here and Warren Buffett will be celebrating his 93rd birthday this year.

 Thirty years ago, no one could have foreseen the huge expansion of the Vietnam War, wage and price controls, two oil shocks, the resignation of a president, the dissolution of the Soviet Union, a one-day drop in the Dow of 508 points, or treasury bill yields fluctuating between 2.8% and 17.4%.”

-We don’t have to remind you of the multiple unprecedented events that have occurred over the past two years.
+We don’t have to remind you of the unprecedented events that have occurred.

-Yet, during this time, The Smart Dividend Portfolio, which was launched in January 2020, scored a return of 26% as of 30 November 2021, during a period when the Straits Times Index (SGX: ^STI) was down 4.2%.
+Yet, we are glad The Smart Dividend Portfolio, which was launched in January 2020, scored a net asset value return of 28% as of 30 November 2022, during a period when the Straits Times Index (SGX: ^STI) was up 3.6% since our first stock buy.

 2. On predicting where the stock market will end up next month or next year (written in October 2008, during the depths of the Global Financial Crisis)